Stanley Tshabalala

 Stanley "Screamer" Tshabalala (15 March 1949 – 11 July 2024) was a South African soccer player, coach and administrator.
-He was the father of music icon Tokollo 'Magesh' Tshabalala.

 Tshabalala was the first coach of South Africa national team after readmission to FIFA.
+He was the father of music icon Tokollo 'Magesh' Tshabalala.

 Playing career

 Tshabalala began his playing career as a 19-year-old at Orlando Preston Brothers before moving to Kaizer XI in 1969 after the return of Kaizer Motaung.

 Tshabalala was a founding member of Kaizer Chiefs in 1970.
 He later played for Pimville United Brothers, African Wanderers (as a player coach), Vaal Professional and in 1976 joined Orlando Pirates where a leg fracture would end his playing career in 1977.

 Managerial career

 Orlando Pirates

 In 1978 Tshabalala was appointed Orlando Pirates head coach and won his maiden title at the 1978 Champion of Champions.

 Mamelodi Sundowns

 While the manager of Blackpool, Tshabalala was approached by Mamelodi Sundowns owner Zola Mahobe and took over as head coach of the club in 1986.
 Tshabalala was credited with developing the shoe, shine, and piano playing style at the club which gained him the nickname Mr. Shoe, Shine and Piano.
 He won the 1986 Mainstay Cup in a 1–0 win over Jomo Cosmos to lift his first title at Sundowns.
 In 1987 he finished third in the league and three points behind eventual winners Jomo Cosmos.
 In 1988 he won the BP Top Eight Cup and Ohlsson's Challenge Cup against cross-town rivals Arcadia.
 He left Sundowns in 1988 with 54 wins, 29 draws, and 25 losses.

 His second stint at the club came just 18-months later with Tshabalala winning the club's first treble losing only two matches in the league and managing to win the BP Top 8 and the JPS Knockout Cup.